omjeejaiswal/node.js/README.md

 # Project Information

+## Question 1: What is package.json file?
+The `package.json` file stores the details of our project related to coding such as:
+- Project name
+- Version of the project
+- Git repository
+- Commands
+- List of installed packages

+## Question 2: Is Node.js single-threaded or multi-threaded?
+Node.js is single-threaded.

+## Question 3: Explain the difference between single-threaded and multi-threaded.
+- **Single-threaded**: Runs one command at a time.
+- **Multi-threaded**: Can run more than one command at a time.

+## Question 4: What will you do if the node_modules folder of your project is deleted?
+Just run the command `npm install` and it will recreate all the packages inside a `node_modules` folder that are listed inside the `package.json` file.

+## Question 5: Should we push the node_modules folder to GitHub?
+No, because the `node_modules` folder is very large and pushing it to GitHub can waste a lot of time.
+Instead, mention its path inside the `.gitignore` file and then push your code.

 ## What is HTTP?
 HTTP stands for Hypertext Transfer Protocol.
 It is a set of rule which is used for transferring the files like, audio, video, graphic image, text and other multimedia files on the WWW (World Wide Web).
 HTTP is a protocol that is used to transfer the hypertext from the client end to the server end, but HTTP does not have any security.
 Whenever a user opens their Web Browser, that means the user indirectly uses HTTP.